JoseAponte-IT/osTicket-Ticket-Lifecycle-Examples/README.md

 <h2>Tools & Technology Used</h2>

-- osTicket: A widely-used open-source ticketing system for customer support.
+- osTicket: A widely used open-source ticketing system for customer support.
 - Microsoft Azure: Cloud platform for hosting the Windows 10 virtual machine.
 - Windows 10 VM: Virtual environment used for hosting and configuring the ticketing system.
 - RDP: Remote Desktop Protocol for securely accessing the Azure-hosted VM.